kandolfp/ws22-ulg-python-git-docker/pages/git/basics.md

 Now without knowing we created a branch.
 It is not visible to us but it is clear from the point of the _remote repository_.

-There are several ways of _integrating_ or _merging_ two branchs back into one.
+There are several ways of _integrating_ or _merging_ two branches back into one.

 For now we will only talk about the most elegant and simplest way, with a `rebase`.